 * Buy the Club CD for a reduced price of £3 (normally £5 to visitors)

-The late session (9.45pm until closing) at the Cobbles Inn, Bowmont Street, mixes traditional tunes and songs with popular acoustic evergreens on an ‘all join in’ basis with the occasional standout solo, or a wee group doing something too difficult for the rest of us!
+The late session (10.00pm or a little earlier until closing) at the Cobbles Inn, Bowmont Street, mixes traditional tunes and songs with popular acoustic evergreens on an ‘all join in’ basis with the occasional standout solo, or a wee group doing something too difficult for the rest of us.
 A good built-in PA system is provided.
 The last Friday of each month is dedicated to purely acoustic – no PA!